-Interest is payable semiannually on March 15 and September 15 of each year, commencing on March 15, 2024.
-At October 31, 2023, our maximum commitment for interest payments under the 2023 Notes was \$3.0 billion through the maturity dates.
+Interest is payable semiannually on March 15 and September 15 of each year.
+At October 31, 2024, our maximum commitment for interest payments was \$2.8 billion for the remaining duration of the outstanding 2023 Notes.

 The 2023 Notes are senior unsecured obligations of Intuit and rank equally with all existing and future unsecured and unsubordinated indebtedness of Intuit and are redeemable by us at any time, subject to a make-whole premium.
 The indenture governing the 2023 Notes requires us to comply with certain covenants.
 For example, the 2023 Notes limit our ability to create certain liens and enter into sale and leaseback transactions.
-As of October 31, 2023, we were compliant with all covenants governing the 2023 Notes.
+As of October 31, 2024, we were compliant with all covenants governing the 2023 Notes.
 See Note 6 to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report for more information.